eliotcochrane/eliotcochrane.github.io/_posts/2023-10-30-powerstraps-deep-dive.md

 **Atomic** - Redster Professional Dual Strap
-![Atomic Redster Professional Dual Strap](/assets/img/atomic-dual-strap.jpeg) *Atomic Redster Professional Dual Strap*
+![Atomic Redster Professional Dual Strap](/assets/img/atomic-dual-strap.jpeg) *Photo: Atomic Redster Professional Dual Strap*

 Atomic has been taking their boots to a whole new level in recent years.
 Starting in their racing series of Redster, the Atomic Professional Dual Strap has seen many iterations.
 By seeking to incorporate the best of both worlds, elastic *and* static, Atomic has made something that is quite interesting.
 The bottom is an elastic strap that overlays the cuff of the boot while taking cues from the Booster Strap.
 While the top half is a traditional velcro strap that lays over the tongue of the liner giving a firm hold of the tongue to the boot.
 Both of these are then paired with a cam-style buckle makes these a very versatile choice